Menu

 Did you know the maritime industry emits 3% of global CO₂ annually?
 That's equivalent to Germany's total emissions.
 With 90% of world trade moving by sea, container ships have become floating environmental time bombs.
 The International Maritime Organization aims to halve shipping emissions by 2050, but current solutions barely scratch the surface.

-Solar-Powered Container Homes: Future of Sustainable Living
+Solar-Powered Container Homes: Future-Proof Living

-Solar-Powered Container Homes: Future of Sustainable Living
+Solar-Powered Container Homes: Future-Proof Living

-Solar-Powered Container Homes: Future of Living
+Solar-Powered Shipping Container Homes: The Future of Sustainable Living

-Solar-Powered Container Homes: Future of Living
+Solar-Powered Shipping Container Homes: The Future of Sustainable Living

 GET IN TOUCH